← back to the observatory

 petals to the metal

-the boys are sent to the city of goldcliff to reclaim another grand relic-- the gaia sash, a belt that allows the user to harness the typhonic power of nature. there, they're roped into a mostly-illegal street race, in which victory might promise them the sash.
+the boys are sent to the city of goldcliff to reclaim another grand relic-- the gaia sash, a belt that allows the user to harness the typhonic power of nature. there, they're roped into an illegal street race, in which victory might promise them the sash.

 the crystal kingdom